prasantSHRESHTA/GreenStitchNew/README.md

 User Interface

-Language Used: Python .
+1. Language Used: Python .

-Framework : Django .
+2. Framework : Django .

-Library Used : Chart.Js Library .
+3. Library Used : Chart.Js Library .

+4. Database Used: Sqlite3 .

 -Steps to Run the project: